A medication aide distributes patient medications in nursing homes, schools, correctional facilities or non-hospital

 HS Diploma or GED Certificate & 18 years old

-Working as a C.N.A. in a long-term care facility for at least 90 days
+Working as a C.N.A. in a long-term care or assisted living facility for at least 90 days

 Must be able to read, write, and speak English

 1. Employer letter on letterhead stating agreement to allow student to do 10-hour clinical at facility of employment, signed by Director of Nuraing or Administrator.

 You may download the form or pick it up at the Continuing Healthcare Education office on the West Campus.

 Download: Med Aide Employer Form NEW

 |Tuition and Fees